kleberbaum/oci-image-extractor/README.md

 ## Continuous deployment

 A GitHub Actions workflow builds the site and uploads the `dist/` folder to Cloudflare Pages.
-The workflow expects these repository secrets:
+The workflow uses these repository secrets:

 - `CLOUDFLARE_API_TOKEN`
 - `CLOUDFLARE_ACCOUNT_ID`

-- `CF_PAGES_PROJECT` – the slug of the Pages project
+The site deploys to `oci-image-extractor.pages.dev` using the project name `oci-image-extractor`.
 See `.github/workflows/pages.yml` for the full pipeline.

 ## Repository files